 • Provide a concise escalation history to health professionals to support their professional decision making.

 This award-winning tool has been praised for its ability to support the safety of people in care homes, during COVID-19 and beyond.
-It is recommended by the British Geriatric Society, referenced in recent guidance to the CQC, DHSC, NHSE and PHE, and was commended in the latest Learning Disabilities Mortality Review (LeDeR) annual report.
-In collaboration with the West of England Academic Health Science Network (AHSN), BSW is supporting the rollout of RESTORE2 to local residential and nursing homes.
-RESTORE2 can support care homes, primary care, as well as the wider local system as well as enhance communication at the interface of care.
+It is recommended by the British Geriatric Society, and was commended in the latest Learning Disabilities Mortality Review (LeDeR) annual report.
+In collaboration with the Health Innovation South West, BSW is supporting the rollout of RESTORE2 to local residential and nursing homes.
+RESTORE2 can support care homes, Primary Care and the wider local system, as well as enhance communication at the interface of care.

 The team offer training sessions to care home staff to teach them how to monitor the soft signs and use the RESTORE2TM templates.
 Training is offered via MS Teams/Zoom and is offered weekly.